USDA Streamline Refinance: Everything You Need To Know

-- You have to prove your income and qualify within USDA debt-to-income (DTI) ratio
+- You have to prove your income and with a USDA-qualifying debt-to-income (DTI) ratio.

 - Standard credit guidelines apply.

-Other than credit and income guidelines being more strict, many of the other features of the Streamline-Assist are carried over.
-For example, no home inspection or appraisal is required.
+Other than credit and income guidelines being stricter, many of the other features of the Streamline-Assist are carried over.
+For example, there’s usually no home appraisal or inspection required.
 Closing costs can still be built into the loan.

 The main downsides to a USDA Streamline are guarantee fees.
-These are upfront and annual and function like mortgage insurance.
-Unlike conventional and certain FHA loans, guarantee fees on USDA loans stick around for as long as you have the loan.
+These are upfront and annual, and they function similarly to mortgage insurance.
+Unlike conventional and certain Federal Housing Administration (FHA) loans, guarantee fees on USDA loans stick around for as long as you have the loan.